arthurmauvezin/devops-lab/answers.md

 command: docker run app

 ## 2.3
-question: The call fails because the docker image doesn't know which port to connect to.
+question: The call fails because the the container's ports are not published to the outside world by default.
+Furthermore, it does not know the necessary parameters to connect to the MySQL database.
 command:

 ## 2.5